mariuslbraun/climate-trade-distribution-sensitivity/README.md

 The CGE model is programmed as a mixed complementarity problem (MCP) in general algebraic modeling system (GAMS; Bussieck and Meeraus 2004).
 For each set of parameter values, we recalibrate and solve the model and evaluate the welfare effects for our policy scenarios.
-Each model run produces an .XLSX output file with the model results for the respective set of parameter values in a dedicated subfolder; the output files can be found [here](https://drive.google.com/drive/folders/1AfjqhgV3Nl9SPAXqZ9UmK4E8U-cjW-TL?usp=sharing).
+Each model run produces an .XLSX output file with the model results for the respective set of parameter values in a dedicated subfolder; the output files can be found [here](https://doi.org/10.5281/zenodo.8304636).

-Welfare effects of the two policy scenarios (*domestic CO2 price* and *border CO2 price*, labeled ``policy`` and ``cbam``, respectively) on the three income groups (low-, middle- and high-income, labeled ``lo``, ``mi`` and ``hi``, respectively) are expressed as percentage changes relative to the baseline scenario with no policy.
-In the .XLSX output files, these effects can be found in the sheet "welfp". [welf_data.R](scripts/welf_data.R) extracts the welfare effects from the output files and collects them in a separate data frame for each set of elasticity parameters in [prepared](prepared).
+Welfare effects of the two policy scenarios (*Domestic CO2 price* and *Border CO2 price*, labeled ``policy`` and ``cbam``, respectively) on the three income groups (low-, middle- and high-income, labeled ``lo``, ``mi`` and ``hi``, respectively) are expressed as percentage changes relative to the baseline scenario with no policy.
+In the .XLSX output files, these effects can be found in the sheet "welfp". [welf_data.R](scripts/welf_data.R) extracts the welfare effects from the output files and collects them in a separate data frame for each set of parameters in [prepared](prepared).
 When replicating the analysis, make sure to provide the directory in which the .XSLX output files are stored at the top of the script:
 ```
-# clear workspace
-rm(list = ls())
+#### create parameter, policy and income group name vectors ####

 # this is where you put the output files from the sensitivity analysis
-# (use separate subdirectories for esubd(i), esubm(i), and esubva(j))
+# (use separate subdirectories for each set of parameters)
-dir = "C:/Users/Marius Braun/output_sensitivity"
+output_dir = "output_sensitivity"
 ```

 Importantly, pay attention to where you store the output files, as the file paths of the subdirectories produced in the sensitivity analysis are relatively long, e.g.:

 ```
-C:/Users/Marius Braun/output_sensitivity/esubm/mAGR=2.5/mCOA=10.118/mCRU=8.152/mNGA=7.421/mPET=10.028/mFOO=3.602/mMIN=2.425/mPAP=4.883/mCHE=4.121/mNMM=5.963/mIRS=4.577/mNFM=4.14/mMAN=4.897/mELE=18.928/mTRN=6.544/mCON=14.747/mSER=5.913/output.xlsx
+climate-trade-distribution-sensitivity/output_sensitivity/esubm/mAGR=2.5/mCOA=10.118/mCRU=8.152/mNGA=7.421/mPET=10.028/mFOO=3.602/mMIN=2.425/mPAP=4.883/mCHE=4.121/mNMM=5.963/mIRS=4.577/mNFM=4.14/mMAN=4.897/mELE=18.928/mTRN=6.544/mCON=14.747/mSER=5.913/output.xlsx
 ```

 Depending on the file path of the directory that they are stored in, the file path length may exceed the file path length limit of 255 characters.
 If the file path length of the subdirectories exceeds this limit, you will not be able to read the output files into R.

-## 4. Histograms
+## 4. Figures

 [figures.R](scripts/figures.R) produces histograms of the distributions of welfare effects by policy scenario and income group for each parameter set.
 As an example, the following figure shows the distributions of welfare effects of *Domestic CO2 price* for varying Armington elasticities ``esubm``.
 Kernel density estimations are indicated by solid blue lines, and dashed vertical black lines represent 95% confidence intervals obtained via percentile bootstrapping.